atomfinger/enterprise-gleam/README.md

-# Enterprise Gleam
+# Enterprise Gleam (TODO: Come up with better name)

-The goal is to document all the different integrations available, and their state
+The goal of this repo is to uncover what the Gleam ecosystem is prepared for in terms of integrations.
+Companies don't want to reinvent the wheel, and they often have pre-existing infrastructure and tools which a new system will be required to use.

 ## Symbols